Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Implementation Details

-\textbf{Metrics.} We adopt classification accuracy as the metric for Motif and CMNIST.
+We adopt classification accuracy as the metric for Motif and CMNIST.
 As suggested by \cite{hu2020open}, we use ROC-AUC for Molhiv and Molbbbp datasets.
 In addition, we use ${\rm{GCS}}(P, Q)$ to measure the covariate shift between distributions $P$ and $Q$.
 For all experimental results, we perform 10 random runs and report the mean and standard derivations.
+For augmentation diversity, we use conditional entropy to measure the diversity of generated data.
+We normalize it to $[0,1]$ for better comparison.
+Specifically, for a given graph data, we compute the conditional entropy by collecting augmented data generated during the training process.
+We conduct experiments by collecting 1000 graph data, and report the mean and standard deviation.

-\subsection{Training settings}
+\subsection{Training Settings}